Skip to content

 Clustered regularly interspaced short palindromic repeats, otherwise known as CRISPRs, are repeating DNA sequences in the genomes of prokaryotes, such as bacteria and archaea.
 CRISPRs were first identified in E. coli in 1987 by a Japanese scientist, Yoshizumi Ishino, and his team, who accidentally cloned an unusual series of repeated sequences interspersed with spacer sequences while analyzing a gene responsible for the conversion of alkaline phosphatase.
 [1] However, due to the lack of sufficient DNA sequence data, the function of these arrays remained a mystery.

 In 1993, researchers led by J.D. van Embden in the Netherlands discovered that different strains of Mycobacterium tuberculosis had different spacer sequences between the DNA repeats.
-They characterized M. tuberculosis strains based on their spacer sequences, a technique known as spoligotyping.
+They characterized M. tuberculosis strains based on their spacer sequences, a technique known as ‘spacer oligonucleotide typing’ or spoligotyping.
 [2] Subsequently, these sequences were identified in several other bacterial and archaeal genomes.
 Researchers Francisco Mojica and Ruud Jansen were the first to refer to them as CRISPRs.
 [3]

 CRISPR-Cas Systems as an Adaptive Immune Response

 When CRISPR systems were first discovered, they were thought to be a novel DNA repair mechanism in thermophilic archaea and bacteria.
 [4] In the early 2000s, Mojica and coworkers noticed that the spacer sequences were similar to sequences found in bacteriophages, viruses, and plasmids.
-They discovered that viruses cannot infect bacteria-harboring homologous spacer sequences, suggesting that these sequences play a role in the adaptive immune system in prokaryotes.
-[1] Briefly, when a virus infects a prokaryote, the spacer sequences in CRISPR arrays are transcribed to generate short CRISPR RNA (crRNA), which guides the CRISPR-associated sequence (Cas) protein to cleave complementary DNA or RNA viral sequences, depending on the type of CRISPR-Cas system.
-In this way, CRISPR-Cas systems function as a defense mechanism to prevent repeated infections by the same virus.
+They discovered that viruses cannot infect bacteria possessing homologous spacer sequences, suggesting that these sequences play a role in the adaptive immune system in prokaryotes.
+[5]

 Other Components of CRISPR-Cas Systems

 The role of Cas proteins as nucleases that cleave at specific sites was discovered by Makarova and colleagues, who conducted a comparative genomic analysis of CRISPR and Cas genes.
 They predicted that the function of CRISPR-Cas systems was similar to that of RNA interference, in which protein complexes silence genes by cleaving mRNA.
-[5] While some Cas proteins cleave DNA, others cleave RNA.
-For example, Cas9 cleaves DNA while Cas13 cleaves RNA.
+[6] While some Cas proteins cleave DNA, others cleave RNA.
+For example, Cas9 cleaves DNA, while Cas13 cleaves RNA.

 In addition to Cas proteins, protospacer adjacent motifs (PAMs) are essential components of CRISPR-Cas systems.
 As the name suggests, PAMs are short 2–6 base-pair sequences in the viral genome found adjacent to sequences targeted by Cas nucleases.
 Cas nucleases recognize PAMs and cannot cleave DNA unless a PAM is present.
 PAMs play an important role in ensuring that only foreign viral nucleic acids are cleaved but not CRISPR arrays.
 [6]